Pascualex/containers/readme.md

 # Containers

+The purpose of this project is to provide a basic structure for a container-based project, where two images are used:
+ - `containers-environment` provides everything needed to compile the project.
+ - `containers` is the result of compiling the project.

+This way the only program required to both compile and run the project, is Docker.

 ## Setting up the environment

-To set up the environment execute [set-environment.cmd](set-environment.cmd) or use the following commands.
+To set up the environment, execute [set-environment.cmd](set-environment.cmd) or use the following commands.
   - Build the image using its [Dockerfile](./environment/Dockerfile):
     ```
     docker build -t containers-environment ./environment